PyTorch support in Visual Studio Code

 Or you can open it from a Python debugging session by right-clicking any Tensor variable in the debugger and selecting View Value in Data Viewer.

-If you have 3-dimensional or greater data (numpy
+If you have three-dimensional or greater data (numpy

 Tensor, or TensorFlow